School Meals

 Further questions

-If you have any questions with regards to food allergies or cooking methods used in school dinners please speak to Mrs Katie Griffith, our Cook, who will be happy to help.
+If you have any questions with regards to food allergies or cooking methods used in school dinners please contact the school office who will be happy to help.

 Within our kitchens we handle food products containing fish, egg, molluscs, milk, and cereals containing gluten, celery, soya, mustard, sulphites, lupin and derivatives of these allergens.
 It is impossible to fully guarantee separation of these allergens at all times from other ingredients in storage, preparation or cooking.
 All dishes are prepared in areas where allergens are present, therefore there is a risk that ingredients used in the meals may have accidentally come into contact with an undeclared allergen at any point in time, leading to cross-contamination.
 Cooking equipment (e.g. fryers, grills etc) and food preparation areas may be shared and fried items containing different allergens may be cooked in the same frying oil.